Thomas Colletti, DHSc, PA-C, DFAAPA

 Keywords: Chlorhexidine gluconate, Dental caries, Gingivitis, Bacteremia

 Singh AJ.
 Preventative Effects of Dental Caries, Gingivitis, Bacteremia from Chlorhexidine Gluconate.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 3(2).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.